hftbattle/documentation/en/local_pack/run_strategy.md

   ./build.py
   ```

- As the result libraries will be created for your strategies in the *build* folder.
+Libraries for your strategies will be created in the *build* folder.
 - **start simulation**:

   ```bash